Welcome to the Harrison Family History blog.

 - Jane (1820-1901) married James MIDDLETON on February 27, 1838 at St. Patrick's Roman Catholic Church, Wildfield, Peel County (though for some reason her name is recorded as Jean).
 No baptism has been found in the the Roman Catholic Chapel records for Egton Bridge.

-5. Matthew HARRISON (1822 - January 6, 1887) m.
+5. Matthew HARRISON (1821 - January 6, 1887) m.
 1. Ann HEWGILL (August 9, 1829 - July 17, 1869) (converted to Catholicism on June 17, 1869) on May 29, 1849 in St. Patrick's Roman Catholic Church, Wildfield, Peel County.
 They were married a second time by a Wesleyan Minister on July 1, 1849.
-Ann HEWGILL died of consumption on July 17, 1869 and was buried on the Harrison farm on Lot 9, Concession 10, Toronto Gore Township along with a child.
+Ann HEWGILL died of consumption on July 17, 1869 and was buried on the Matthew Harrison farm on Lot 9, Concession 10, Toronto Gore Township along with a child.
 The cemetery was protected and preserved as part of the residential development of the property.
 It is a mystery why she was buried here but I speculate that there was a dispute between the Harrison and Hewgill families over her last resting place.
 Given that she only converted to Catholicsm one month before her death I am guessing that Matthew Harrison wanted her buried in St. Patrick's Roman Catholic Cemetery in Wildfield and her father William Hewgill wanted her buried at the Hilltop Gore Methodist Cemetery.
 Burial on the farm seems to have been a compromise for all concerned.
 The cemetery can be viewed here.
 Ann Hewgill's white marble tombstone lying flat on the ground can be easily seen under the tree in the centre - part of the original apple orchard.
 Recent work on the site however has resulted in the old apple tree being removed (contrary to what I was told by the City of Brampton).
 Matthew Harrison originally owned 100 acres on Lot 9, Concession 10, Toronto Gore Township where he built his house.
 Later he acquired another 100 acres of Part Lots 14 and 15, Concession 10, Toronto Gore Township.
 Part Lots 14 and 15, Concession 10 would be given to his son William Harrison (my great grandfather).
 Matthew Harrison and Ann Hewgill had the following children:

 - Mary Elizabeth (1850-1904) m.
 Martin BRYNE at St. Patrick's Roman Catholic Church, Wildfield, Peel County.
 They had 11 children.

-- unnamed twins - lived 2 days.
+- unnamed twins - lived 2 days (referred to in a letter by William Hewgill).

 - William (1854-1923) m.
 1. Julia Ann O'BRIEN, m.
 2 Mary Jane BRYNE.